Electromagnetic absorption by water: Atmospheric effects

-In the atmospheric window between approximately 8000 and 14000 nm, in the far-infrared spectrum, carbon dioxide and water absorption is weak.
-This window allows most of the thermal radiation in this band to be radiated out to space directly from the Earth's surface.
-This band is also used for remote sensing of the Earth from space, for example with thermal Infrared imaging.
+In the atmospheric window between approximately 8000 and 14000 nm, in the far-infrared spectrum, absorption by carbon dioxide and water is weak.
+This window allows most of the thermal radiation of these wavelengths to be radiated out to space directly from the Earth's surface.
+This band is also used for remote sensing of the Earth from space with for example thermal Infrared imaging.

-As well as absorbing radiation, water vapour occasionally emits radiation in all directions, according to the Black Body Emission curve for its current temperature overlaid on the water absorption spectrum.
-Much of this energy will be recaptured by other water molecules, but at higher altitudes, radiation sent towards space is less likely to be recaptured, as there is less water available to recapture radiation of water-specific absorbing wavelengths.
+As well as absorbing radiation, water vapour occasionally emits radiation in all directions, according to the black-body emission curve for its current temperature overlaid on the water absorption spectrum.
+Much of this energy will be recaptured by other water molecules, but at higher altitudes, radiation sent towards space is less likely to be recaptured since there is less water available to recapture radiation at water-specific absorbing wavelengths.
 By the top of the troposphere, about 12 km above sea level, most water vapor condenses to liquid water or ice as it releases its heat of vapourization.
-Once changed state, liquid water and ice fall away to lower altitudes.
-This will be balanced by incoming water vapour rising via convection currents.
+After changing phase, liquid water and ice fall away to lower altitudes.
+This loss will be balanced by incoming water vapour rising via convection currents.

 Liquid water and ice emit radiation at a higher rate than water vapour (see graph above).
 Water at the top of the troposphere, particularly in liquid and solid states, cools as it emits net photons to space.
 Neighboring gas molecules other than water (e.g. nitrogen) are cooled by passing their heat kinetically to the water.
 This is why temperatures at the top of the troposphere (known as the tropopause) are about −50 degrees Celsius.